 About Vital Signs

-Black Vitality is a short film that explores the magnitude of what it means to be Black in America.
+Sadia Alao (‘20): American Idol, a visual poem that explores the magnitude of what it means to be Black in America.
 It is a catharsis of pain as well as a celebration of culture.
-During the showcase, Alao will be performing poetry and spoken word pieces from the film.

-Redefine tells the story of pain and triumph among Black students at UMD.
-The project explores the internalized shame that Black students have been taught to feel for having common Black features.
-Redefine seeks to empower Black students to reject Eurocentric standards and embrace who they are.
+Ines Donfack (‘23) and Maya Lee (‘23): Redefine UMD, a digital collage that explores the internalized shame that Black students have been taught to feel for having common Black features.
+Redefine UMD seeks to empower Black students to reject Eurocentric standards and embrace who they are.

 Vital Signs Partners